nikclarkson/dotnet-unit-testing/README.md

     }
 ```

 We *Arrange* the test by creating an instance of our SUT(Subject Under Test) the `Calculator`.
-If we had any other depedencies to satisfy this is where we would handle that.
+If we had any other dependencies to satisfy this is where we would handle that.

 Now we can *Act* on the **SUT** by calling its `Sum()` method.

-We gain value from our tests by *Assert*ing that something in partular has happened and we have received the expected result.
+We gain value from our tests by *Assert*ing that something in particular has happened and we have received the expected result.
 Being specific and intentional with our Asserts is important.
-Code coverage numbers can be achived through *Arrange* & *Act* but the value of a test is realized in the quality of its *Assert*(ions).
+Code coverage numbers can be achieved through *Arrange* & *Act* but the value of a test is realized in the quality of its *Assert*(ions).

 ### Moq